rrwick/Basecalling-comparison/README.md

 <p align="center"><img src="images/read_identity.png" width="90%"></p>

 This first analysis tackles the most obvious question: how accurate are the basecalled reads?
 The plot above shows the read identity distribution, with the median (weighted by read length) marked as a horizontal line.
 Unaligned reads were given an identity of 0% and fall to the bottom of the distribution.
-Reads with an actual identity below about 65% usually to fail to align and therefore end up at 0%.
+Reads with an actual identity of about 65% or less often to fail to align and therefore end up at 0%.

 Nanonet performed poorly, with a low median and a significant proportion of unaligned reads.
 Its curiously high peak of about 99% results from its short output sequences discussed above.
 While a few Nanonet 'reads' did indeed align to the reference with up to 99% identity, these were actually just small fragments (hundreds of bp) of larger reads.

-Albacore v0.9.1 and Scrappie raw v1.0.0 had the lowest median identities.
-While their best reads were comparable to other basecallers' best reads, they produced many more reads below 80%.
-Excluding those versions, Albacore and Scrappie performed well and were comparable to each other.
-Scrappie raw v1.1.0 rgr_r94 and Albacore v2.0.2 did best and second-best, respectively.
-Interestingly, Scrappie produced a significant proportion of unalignable reads in each set, whereas Albacore (excluding v0.9.1) did not – I'm not sure why.
+Albacore and Scrappie performed the best overall, with Albacore v0.9.1 and Scrappie raw v1.0.0 being interesting exceptions.
+Albacore v2.0.2 and Scrappie raw v1.1.1 (with the rgr_r94 and rgrgr_r94 models) were the best performing of all tested basecallers.
+Interestingly, Scrappie produced a small proportion of unalignable reads in each set, whereas Albacore (excluding v0.9.1) did not – I'm not sure why.

+BasecRAWller performed the worst, producing reads with so much error as to be nearly unusable.
+I have a hypothesis as to why this is the case: the models included with basecRAWller were trained only on human reads.
+Figure 2 in the [basecRAWller paper](https://www.biorxiv.org/content/early/2017/05/01/133058) shows that _E. coli_ reads basecalled using a human-data-trained model gives read identities in the mid 70s – similar to my results.
+If my hypothesis is correct, then basecRAWller has the potential to perform much better if it had a model more appropriate to my sample.

+DeepNano also performed quite poorly with most reads under 80% identity.
+Chiron did reasonably well, producing reads comparable to Albacore/Scrappie.